IML-DKFZ/values/datasets/gta_cityscapes/README.md

 # Processing the GTA 5 and Cityscapes datasets

 This folder contains the necessary code to process the GTA 5 and the cityscapes dataset.
-The main behind the combination of those two dataset is to train only on the GTA 5 dataset first and then analyse the uncertainty outputs on both datasets and train another cycle including the most uncertain cases, including those from the cityscapes dataset.
+The main idea behind the combination of those two dataset is to train only on the GTA 5 dataset first and then analyse the uncertainty outputs on both datasets and train another cycle including the most uncertain cases, including those from the cityscapes dataset.